chewnusi/multimodal_rag/README.md

 ### Technical Approach

-The system implements a **bidirectional multimodal RAG architecture** where:
+The system implements a **bidirectional multimodal RAG architecture with evaluation** where:

 1. **Text Processing Pipeline**:
    - Articles are chunked and embedded using Google's `gemini-embedding-001` model